-- Family engagement: All relevant family members should be involved in the process and agree on such matters as leadership and operational roles. - Engagement with the family business: In circumstances where the family owns a trading business then there should be some engagement with the management of the business about the vision, objectives and expectations of the family over the long term. - Assets: It is necessary to clearly identify and describe the assets intended to be within the scope of the family office.
-Some differentiation between strategic assets (such as the family business) and non-strategic assets (such as participations in funds) is recommended. - Services: The types of services to be provided by the family office should be clearly defined. - Leadership: There needs to be a leader or group of leaders to drive the set up and running of the family office. - Budget: There needs to be some agreement as to what financial resources will be allocated to the set up and running of the family office. - Legal structure: Family offices are typically structured as a company or limited partnership.
+- Appointment of advisers: the family office should have a panel of external advisers such as lawyers, accountants, tax specialists, property managers, bankers, investment managers, trustees and other professionals.
+The panel should work collaboratively in open architecture.
+All panel members should become familiar with the structure of the family office so that they can deliver their services with full knowledge of the objectives of the family.
+In the author's experience, there are no service providers in the New Zealand market that can provide all of the solutions.
+Any that purport to do so will be overreaching their capabilities in some specialist areas. - Objective: all relevant family members should agree and decide on the objectives of the family office. - Family engagement: all relevant family members should be involved in the process and agree on such matters as leadership and operational roles. - Engagement with the family business: in circumstances where the family owns a trading business then there should be some engagement with the management of the business about the vision, objectives and expectations of the family over the long term. - Assets: it is necessary to clearly identify and describe the assets intended to be within the scope of the family office.
+Some differentiation between strategic assets (such as the family business) and non-strategic assets (such as participations in funds) is recommended. - Services: the types of services to be provided by the family office should be clearly defined. - Leadership: there needs to be a leader or group of leaders to drive the set up and running of the family office. - Budget: there needs to be some agreement as to what financial resources will be allocated to the set up and running of the family office. - Legal structure: family offices are typically structured as a company or limited partnership.
 Sometimes a trust or other type of unincorporated structure might be used.
 In either case the mandate to set up a family office is bespoke and requires expertise and experience.
 Family offices tend to be slightly more flexible than a commercial enterprise but more structured than a typical family trust.
-There should be a commitment to a higher degree of formality and adherence to policy and procedure than is likely to exist in the arrangements of other families. - Recruitment of staff: There should be some analysis around the number of staff needed and their role in respect of the services the family office intends to provide. - Operational infrastructure: Office space, software and IT infrastructure may need to be procured.
+There should be a commitment to a higher degree of formality and adherence to policy and procedure than is likely to exist in the arrangements of other families.

+- Recruitment of staff: there should be some analysis around the number of staff needed and their role in respect of the services the family office intends to provide. - Operational infrastructure: office space, software and IT infrastructure may need to be procured.
 Cyber-security arrangements should be made.

-In our experience, the best outcomes:
+In the author's experience, the best outcomes: